Tencent/DepthCrafter/README.md

 🤗 If you find DepthCrafter useful, **please help ⭐ this repo**, which is important to Open-Source projects.
 Thanks!

 ## 🎥 Visualization
-We provide some demos of unprojected point cloud sequences, with reference RGB and estimated depth videos.
+We provide demos of unprojected point cloud sequences, with reference RGB and estimated depth videos.
 Please refer to our [project page](https://depthcrafter.github.io) for more details.